Snooze and Strengthen: Sleep’s Influence on Immune System Function

 The functionality of this system depends on factors such as nutrition, , stress management, and significantly – sleep patterns.

-Implementing Immunity Boosting Habits like consuming a balanced diet rich in vitamins and minerals or engaging in regular can help optimise the immune response.
+Implementing Immunity Boosting Habits like consuming a balanced diet rich in vitamins and minerals or engaging in regular exercise can help optimise the immune response.

 However, even with these habits established, neglecting adequate sleep can negatively impact immune function.